Download current and previous issues of the Woolf Institute’s magazine

 As an independent institute working closely with the University of Cambridge, we have the expertise and flexibility necessary to combine theory, research and practice while offering world-class scholarship in a rich learning environment.

-The Institute is named in honour of Lord Harry Woolf, former Lord Chief Justice of England and Wales, and was founded by Dr Edward Kessler MBE, described by the Times Higher Education Supplement as 'probably the most prolific figure in interfaith academia'.
+The Institute is named in honour of The Rt Hon Lord Woolf, CH, former Lord Chief Justice of England and Wales, and was founded by Dr Edward Kessler MBE, described by the Times Higher Education Supplement as 'probably the most prolific figure in interfaith academia'.